Assessing Children with Special Needs in Emergency Response (ER) Investigations

 4. Conduct the investigation per policy.

-5. Determine the parents/caregivers’ response to their special needs child.
+5. Determine the parents/caregivers’ responses to their child's special needs.

-1. Is there neglect (e.g., medical) through intentional actions or omissions due to problems such as parental/caregiver’s substance abuse, mental illness, developmental delay, etc.?
+1. Is there neglect (e.g., medical) problems such as parental/caregiver’s substance abuse, mental illness, developmental delay, inability to meet the child's needs, etc.?

 2. Is there unintentional neglect due to parental or caregiver: